kramapa/jade_wf/jade_bs/site1/README.md

 -----
 jade with [Bootstrap](http://getbootstrap.com/) and [Bootswatch](http://bootswatch.com) wireframe example.

-mybootstrap is an extract from a Drupal Bootstrap subtheme.
+The mybootstrap folder (see tree.txt) comes from a Drupal site.
 This static site is using the Drupal Bootstrap subtheme structure.